mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox`, `-f`

 A version of [Firefox Desktop](https://www.mozilla.org/firefox/) to run the extension in.
 The value is an absolute path to the Firefox executable or an alias string.
-If not specified, extension runs in the system's default installation of Firefox.
+If not specified, the extension runs in the system's default installation of Firefox.

 Here is an example specifying a full path to a Firefox executable on Windows: